Glass sea creatures: Harvard

 Even those specimens purchased by Harvard's Museum of Comparative Zoology (MCZ) suffered a degree of neglect; they were not forgotten, but they were scattered much as the quote above describes, across several departments, and it was believed that the University only possessed 60-70 models (rather than the actual 430).
 Recently Harvard has restored and, to best of their abilities, repaired the Glass sea creatures with the hired and instrumental help of Preservation Specialist and Glass Worker Elizabeth R. Brill of Corning, New York, a marine biologist and daughter of a glass chemist.
 (Brill later co-authored a book about the Glass sea creatures.)
 Today they form the Harvard Museum of Natural History Sea Creatures in Glass display which, when combined with the Glass Flowers, form the largest Blaschka collection on display in the world.

 Harvard's renovation exhibit

 For a several month period beginning in 2015 and ending in the early summer of 2016, the HMNH set up a "temporary display highlighting twenty-seven of the most popular plant models as well as some items from the Blaschka archives" while the main Glass Flowers exhibit was under renovation.
 This exhibit was unique because it was the first recorded time that the Glass Flowers have been jointly exhibited with the Glass sea creatures in a major and equal display.
 The renovation exhibit was dismantled when, on May 21, 2016, the main Glass Flowers exhibit reopened.
-The Glass sea creatures remained as a permanent exhibit in the same location until 2020, when they were relocated into a nearby room, and exhibit, all their own.
+The Glass sea creatures remained as a permanent exhibit in the same location until 2020, when they were relocated into a nearby room and exhibit of their own.